 The Bible Word Study Guide provides detailed information about a specific word and its usage.
 It supports English words as well as biblical Greek, Hebrew and Aramaic.

 Accessing the Bible Word Study Guide

-There are two main ways to start a Bible Word Study Guide: from the Guides menu or from the Context menu.
+There are three main ways to start a Bible Word Study Guide: from the Guides menu, from the Context Menu, or from the Selection Menu.

 Bible Word Study from the Guides Menu